Signed in as:

 filler@godaddy.com

-A fun selection of breeds that will be coop ready end of May when they reach 12 weeks old
+A fun selection of breeds that will be coop ready end of May to mid-June when they reach 12 weeks old!

 Bielefelders are large beautiful birds and extremely docile.
 They love to forage but also do well in confinement and are winter hardy.
 They lay an average of 225-275 large brown eggs a year, or 4-5 a week.